ycrc/ycrc.github.io/docs/clusters-at-yale/guides/mysql.md

 allocations on an HPC cluster are temporary.
 If you need a persistent mysql database server, we recommend either installing mysql on a server in your lab, or using ITS's [Spinup](https://spinup.internal.yale.edu) service.
 In either case, the mysql server can be accessed remotely from the HPC clusters.

+Spinup has serverless database servers (mysql and postgres) that can automatically sleep when not being accessed.
+While asleep, you only pay for the data storage.

 However, there are some use cases for running a mysql server on the cluster that do make sense.
 For example, some applications store their data in a mysql database that only needs to run when the application runs.
 Most instructions for installing mysql involve creating a persistent server and require admin privileges.
 The instructions that follow walk you through the process of running a mysql server using [Apptainer](/clusters-at-yale/guides/containers) on a cluster compute node